jelsema/GAIL/README.md

 ## Usage

-Some basic examples will eventually be added here
+Some basic examples will be added here in the future.

 ## License